NCAR/ccpp-framework/doc/CCPPtechnical/source/ConstructingSuite.rst

 Groups
 --------------

-The concept of grouping physics in the SDF (reflected in the **<group name="XYZ">** elements) enables “groups” of parameterizations to be called with other computation (such as related to the dycore, I/O, etc.) in between.
+The concept of grouping physics in the :term:`SDF` (reflected in the **<group name="XYZ">** elements) enables “groups” of parameterizations to be called with other computation (such as related to the dycore, I/O, etc.) in between.
 One can edit the groups to suit the needs of the host application.
 For example, if a subset of physics schemes needs to be more tightly connected with the dynamics and called more frequently, one could create a group consisting of that subset and place a **ccpp_run** call in the appropriate place in the host application.
 The remainder of the parameterization groups could be called using **ccpp_run** calls in a different part of the host application code.

 -----------------
 Subcycling
 -----------------
-The SDF allows subcycling of schemes, or calling a subset of schemes at a smaller time step than others.
-The **<subcycle loop = n>** element in the SDF controls this function.
+The :term:`SDF` allows subcycling of schemes, or calling a subset of schemes at a smaller time step than others.
+The **<subcycle loop = n>** element in the :term:`SDF` controls this function.
 All schemes within such an element are called n times during one ccpp_run call.
-An example of this is found in the **FV3_GFS_v15.xml** SDF, where the surface schemes are executed twice for each timestep (implementing a predictor/corrector paradigm):
+An example of this is found in the **FV3_GFS_v15.xml** :term:`SDF`, where the surface schemes are executed twice for each timestep (implementing a predictor/corrector paradigm):

 .. code-block:: xml